 Ireland and Wales have a large wave and tidal resource, which has the potential to provide significant low carbon energy.
 The development of a successful MRE sector will lead to the production of clean electricity, job creation, and technology export to a worldwide market.
 However, barriers to progression to commercialisation include, the lack of funding for R&D and pilot demonstration at sea and an absence of common procedures, methods, and components within the sector.

 - Establish a cross-border network of Ocean Energy SMEs and supply chain companies;

 - Transfer R&D knowledge to the MRE sector SME stakeholders, thereby advancing the technology sector as a whole;

 - Assist Irish and Welsh SMEs to progress along the pathway to commercialisation.

-WP1 – Project Coordination, Standardisation and Methodology – UCC is lead partner
+WP1 – Project Coordination, Standardisation, and Methodology – UCC is the lead partner

 WP2 – Dissemination and Communication – Marine Energy Wales ( PCF)

-Website creation, Social Media, Journal articles, Strategies to mobilise and promote Selkie knowledge base, devise training methods on the Selkie tools for the SMEs, organise conferences,workshops,school visits ect.
+Website creation, Social Media, Journal articles, Strategies to mobilise and promote Selkie knowledge base, devise training methods on the Selkie tools for the SMEs, organize conferences, workshops, school visits etc.

 WP3 – Knowledge Transfer – Menter Mon and UCC

 Prepare engagement material for the 150 SMEs required on the Project.
-Organise individual consultations, engagement events and short technical support meetings with supported SMEs.
+Organize individual consultations, engagement events, and short technical support meetings with supported SMEs.